Almost sure invariance principle for dynamical systems by spectral methods: Applications

-Working component by component, we can without loss of generality work with one-dimensional random variables.
+Working component by component, we can, without loss of generality, work with one-dimensional random variables.

-Enriching the probability space if necessary, we can construct a centered random variable $V$, independent of all the $A_\ell$, belonging to $L^p$, whose characteristic function is supported in $B(0,\epsilon_0)$ (see Proposition \ref{prop_V} for the existence of $V$).
-Let also $T>0$.
+Enriching the probability space if necessary, we can construct a centered random variable $V$, independent of all the $A_\ell$ and belonging to $L^p$, whose characteristic function is supported in $B(0,\varepsilon_0)$ (see Proposition \ref{prop_V} for the existence of $V$).
+Also, let $T>0$.
 Then

-The first term is bounded by $\norm{A_\ell+V}_{L^2} \norm{1_{|A_\ell+V|\geq T}}_{L^2} \leq C P( |A_\ell+V|>T)^{1/2} \leq C /T^{1/2}$.
+The first term is bounded by $\| A_\ell+V \|_{L^2} \| 1_{|A_\ell+V|\geq T} \|_{L^2} \leq C P( |A_\ell+V|>T)^{1/2} \leq C /T^{1/2}$.
 Let $\phi_\ell(t)=E(e^{it A_\ell}) E(e^{itV})$ be the characteristic function of $A_\ell+V$.
 Let $g_T$ be the Fourier transform of $x1_{|x|<T}$.
-Since the Fourier transform on $\R$ is an isometry up to a constant factor $c_1$, we have $\int_{|x|<T} x \dd P_{A_\ell+V}=c_1\int \overline{g_T} \phi_\ell$, hence $E(A_\ell)= c_1\int \overline{g_T} \phi_\ell + O( T^{-1/2})$.
+Since the Fourier transform on $\mathbb{R}$ is an isometry up to a constant factor $c_1$, we have $\int_{|x|<T} x \,\dd P_{A_\ell+V}=c_1\int \overline{g_T} \phi_\ell$, hence $E(A_\ell)= c_1\int \overline{g_T} \phi_\ell+ O( T^{-1/2})$.

 We have